oracle-devrel/technology-engineering/manageability-and-operations/operations-advisory/infrastructure-as-code/README.md

 - Decide on  **Git repository organization**  for shared code and dedicated configurations
 - Decide on  **Orchestration technology**.
-- Identifying the  **Operational Scenarios**  and prioritize them based on the frequency of use and effort.
+- Identifying the  **Operational Scenarios**  and prioritizing them based on the frequency of use and effort.
 - Decide on the  **scripting**  technology.